Prompt (550 words maximum total for Parts I & II combined):

-In considering what you will share, consider both your personal life and your professional life.
-The other essay demanded that you share a professional experience, so consider how you are expanding your application.
-In thinking about professional experiences or knowledge to share, consider what either doesn't appear on your resume or what on your resume that you really want to expand upon.
+In addition, consider how you are expanding your application.
+In thinking about professional experiences or decisions to share, consider what either doesn't appear on your resume or what on your resume that you really want to expand upon.

 Definition of values: a person's principles or standards of behavior; one's judgment of what is important in life.